tokenmill/beagle/README.md

 # beagle

 Detector of interesting things in text.
 Intended use is in the stream search applications.

-Implementations is based on [Luwak](https://github.com/flaxsearch/luwak).
+Implementations is based on [Lucene monitor](https://github.com/apache/lucene-solr/tree/master/lucene/monitor) which is based on [Luwak](https://github.com/flaxsearch/luwak).

 ## Components